Nuclei-Software/nuclei-sdk/README.md

 ## How to use

+> [!NOTE]
+> To ensure compatibility when using Nuclei EvalSoC(FPGA), please verify with our Application Engineer (AE) the specific CPU configuration to confirm if the EvalSoC's CPU possesses the features you intend to test.
+> You can utilize the [cpuinfo][1] application to determine the available CPU features on your system and cross-reference this information with the Nuclei ISA specifications.

 1. Create and modify your own setup config
    * For **Linux**, create `setup_config.sh` in **$NUCLEI_SDK_ROOT**.
    * For **Windows**, create `setup_config.bat` in **%NUCLEI_SDK_ROOT%**.